-Her numerous solo shows have included exhibitions at The Hoosier Salon Gallery and The Circle Theatre, both in Indianapolis.
-She is a member of the Brown County Art Guild.
+Her numerous solo shows included exhibitions at The Hoosier Salon Gallery and The Circle Theatre, both in Indianapolis.
+She was a member of the Brown County Art Guild.

-Her subject matter, being unlimited, ranges from Paris street scenes to rural Midwestern landscapes.
+Her subject matter, being unlimited, ranged from Paris street scenes to rural Midwestern landscapes.
 Her work is found in numerous corporate and private collections.

 For a private showing of works in progress, please contact us.